askossivi/devops-code-challenge/README.md

    https://docs.docker.com/desktop/install/mac-install/

 # Github repo that has been forked from the repo with all my codes.
     https://github.com/askossivi/devops-code-challenge

+# Infrastructure as Code (IaC) WITH Terraform

+ There are two folders (State-backen/ and Infrastructure/) that contain the terraform synthax needed for this deployment

+# Creating the State Locking resources from the folder "State-backend/"
+This folder contains terraform synthax when run will create:
+1- an s3 bucket,
+2- a DynamoDB table for state locking # used in the Infrastructure folder ('./infrastructure/terraform.tf#10 - #15') to maintain the terraform.tfstate file concistency, 3- KMS alias used for the s3  bucket server side encryption_configuration.

+To deploy this, run:

+    cd State-backend/
+    terraform init
+    terraform validate
+    terraform plan
+    terraform apply --auto-approve

+# Deploying the infrastruction from the folder "infrastruction/"
+Rinning this IaC systhax will deploy 17 resources in AWS including a free tier ec2 instance The README.md under infrastruction folder contains a list of resources deployed.

+    cd infrastruction
+    cat README.md
+    terraform init
+    terraform validate
+    terraform plan
+    terraform apply --auto-approve

-# Dockerize both fronend and backend
+# Step 2: Dokerize both backend and frontend
+# Configuration
+Update both frontend and backend "API_URL" AND "CORS_ORIGIN" in their respective configuration file, (`frontend/src/config.js`, `backend/config.js` ) with the load balancer IP address

 # Dockerize Backend
 To dockerize the backend, create a Dockerfile with all the required layers starting starting nodejs base image.